Miboch/documents/self-invoking-closures.md

 ```

 ## Immediately Invoking
-Now, usually to call a function you just need to type its name followed by brackets `()`.
+Now, usually to call a function you just need to type its name followed by parenthesis `()`.
 ```js
 function foo() {
   // function code...